wendywarren/ac-type/_type-3/grimms-pages/index.md

 #### Content

 The main part of the book made of the actual manuscript.
-It'll have regular pages and chapter pages. **This is we're doing in this project.**
+It'll have regular pages and chapter pages. **This is what we're doing in this project.**

 The content pages may contain ornaments.
 You can use an ornament from your font on chapter opening pages or for breaks in the text. *These should not be distracting.*